Locals Seafood co-founder repurposes leftover fish scraps for dog treats

 “When you cut the filets out of it there’s a lot of carcass, there’s a lot of head a lot of head meat in here, there’s still a lot of meat in between the bones,” said Ryan Speckman with Locals Seafood while demonstrating with the remains of a fish.

-That’s 50-60 percent of the fish.
+That’s 50 to 60 percent of the fish.
 Some of it is used to feed livestock or for fertilizer.
 Speckman, however, has other ideas.

 Speckman owns Locals Seafood as well as an oyster bar at Transfer Company Food Hall in downtown Raleigh.